-- 1) an includes relationship has excluded (xVEc) parts on the right-hand side; - 2) a excludes (can't work with) relationship has Selected 20 parts on the right-hand side; - 3) a removes relation has user-selected (uVec) parts on the right side; or - 4) a requires choice relation has a group for which between [min, max] parts can't be Selected.
+- 1) an includes relationship has excluded (xVEc) parts on the right-hand side; - 2) a excludes (can't work with) relationship has Selected parts on the right-hand side; - right side; or - 4) a requires choice relation has a group for which between [min, max] parts can't be Selected.

-In addition to the relationships created by a maintainer, there are some relationships that are dynamically created or deduced at runtime.
-If a relation becomes notActivateable and all but one item from the left-hand side is Selected, then the unSelected item is excluded by the engine.
-This ensures 30 that the relation will not become active.
+In addition to the relationships created by a maintainer, there are some relationships that are dynamically created or 25 deduced at runtime.
+If a relation becomes notActivateable and all but one item from the left-hand side is Selected, then the unselected item is excluded by the engine.
+This ensures that the relation will not become active.

-Configuration system 212 evaluates each relationship forward and backward.
+Configuration system 212 evaluates each relationship 30 forward and backward.
 In a forward evaluation, the lefthand side of a relationship is examined to determine whether all of its parts are included in the configuration.
-If they are, 35 the relationship is considered to be active.
-An active relationship causes the right-hand side of the relationship to then be evaluated.
+If they are, the relationship is considered to be active.
+An active relationship causes the right-hand side of the relationship to then 35 be evaluated.
 The evaluation is dependent on the type of relationship.
-An includes relationship causes the parts specified in the right-hand side to be included in the configuration 40 specification.
+An includes relationship causes the parts specified in the right-hand side to be included in the configuration specification.
 A removes relationship causes the right-hand side parts to be removed from the configuration.
-An excludes relationship cause the left-hand side parts to become notSelectable.
-A requires choice relationship recognizes that a choice has to be made by the user between the set of 45 examined in a backward evaluation of a removes relationright-hand parts.
+An excludes 40 relationship cause the left-hand side parts to become notSelectable.
+A requires choice relationship recognizes that a choice has to be made by the user between the set of right-hand parts.

-In a backward evaluation, configuration system 212 determines whether a relationship if activated would result in an invalid state.
+In a backward evaluation, configuration system 212 deter- 45 mines whether a relationship if activated would result in an invalid state.
 If so, configuration system 212 takes steps to ensure that the relationship cannot be activated.
-Instead of 50 evaluating the left-hand side first as in the case of a forward evaluation, a backward evaluation evaluates the relationship by first examining the right-hand side.
-If a relationship fails the backward evaluation (i.e., its activation would result in an invalid state), configuration engine 212 takes steps to 55 ensure that the relationship cannot become active.
-For example, if a relationship states that part A can't work with part B and part B is selected, configuration system 212 excludes part A. This ensures that part A cannot be selected and the excludes relationship cannot become active.
-60 Otherwise, a user can select part A which would result in an invalid configuration state.
+Instead of evaluating the left-hand side first as in the case of a forward evaluation, a backward evaluation evaluates the relationship 50 formed on the requires choice table 834.
+In the backward by first examining the right-hand side.
+If a relationship fails the backward evaluation (i.e., its activation would result in an invalid state), configuration engine 212 takes steps to ensure that the relationship cannot become active.
+For example, if a relationship states that part A can't work with 55 tionship to become notActivateable. part B and part B is selected, configuration system 212 excludes part A. This ensures that part A cannot be selected and the excludes relationship cannot become active.
+Otherwise, a user can select part A which would result in an invalid configuration state.

 The invention performs a relaxation over the set of relationships.
-A relaxation is an iterative process that is repeated until a state that has been defined no longer 65 changes.
+A relaxation is an iterative process that is repeated until a state that has been defined no longer changes.
 That is, relationship evaluation is completed when none of iVec, xVec, or rVec are modified during an iteration.

-The invention ensures that the relaxation process terminates by only adding bits to the state.
+65 The invention ensures that the relaxation process terminates by only adding bits to the state.
 That is, because iVec, xVec, and rVec all grow through the iteration, the relaxation process is guaranteed to terminate.